arturo-lang/arturo/README.md

 The Language
 ------------------------------

-Arturo is a modern programming language, vaguely inspired by various other ones - including but not limited to Rebol, Forth, Ruby, Haskell, D, SmallTalk, Tcl and Lisp.
+Arturo is a modern programming language, vaguely inspired by various other ones - including but not limited to Rebol, Forth, Ruby, Haskell, D, SmallTalk, Tcl, and Lisp.

 The language has been designed following some very simple and straightforward principles: